John Romita Jr.: Career

 After he ended his first run on The Uncanny X-Men, Romita was assigned to Star Brand, one of the titles on Marvel's New Universe imprint, which featured a character the Romita was told would be Marvel's version of Superman.
 The title did not do well in sales, and Romita could not return to the X-Men.
 This experience, and personality conflicts that he had with those in editorial left Romita so disillusioned that he considered quitting the industry entirely.
 However, editor Ralph Macchio approached him one day as Romita was leaving the Marvel offices and asked him to consider working on Daredevil.
 Romita had never considered working on that character, despite the fact that his father had done so, but Macchio said he would be paired with writer Ann Nocenti, and that he would not only be allowed to do full pencils for the first time (having previously been restricted to doing only breakdowns), but would also collaborate on plots, and be allowed to choose his own inker.
-A skeptical Romita jokingly said he wanted Al Williamson, and was surprised when Williamson was assigned was confirmed a day later.
+A skeptical Romita jokingly said he wanted Al Williamson, and was surprised when Williamson’s assignment to the book was confirmed a day later.
 For Romita himself, his stint on Daredevil was most significant for being both the first time he was allowed to do full pencils, and the first time he had a working relationship with the writer on a series.
 He later remarked that "I finally felt like I was part of the creation process for the first time while I was on DD."
 In a 2017 interview with SyFy Wire, Romita stated this run reinvigorated his enthusiasm for comics work, marking a turning point in his career.
 His run on the title from 1988 to 1990 included the creation of long-running Daredevil nemesis Typhoid Mary.
 After Daredevil #282, Romita left the series to pursue other projects, though his experience on Daredevil would influence his later return to the character with Frank Miller.